[This is part of a set: Thinking]

 But from that point on I think we have to accept that some aspects of philosophy, such as armchair philosophy about the world, are no longer adequate and should be relegated to history, as are some older methods of science.
-That’s not to say that thinking alone is no use; theoretical physicists do that.
+That’s not to say that thinking alone is of no use; theoretical physicists do that.
 The important point is that if you are going to theorise only, you should base it on the experimental work that has been done by science.
-Many old philosophical problems have either been explained away or no longer matter; and I think Peter was objecting this type of philosophy that persists in rehashing dead ideas.
+Many old philosophical problems have either been explained away or no longer matter; and I think Peter was objecting the type of philosophy that persists in rehashing dead ideas.

 As was also pointed out, philosophy does not have a monopoly on critical thinking.
-In this respect then, even though the value of science may have come out of philosophical thinking I think now it is the case that thinking is what philosophers do, and thinking and experimenting is what scientists do, and so all that philosophers do is now a sub-set of what scientists do, and an inadequate sub-set for discovering what reality is about.
-Thinking alone may have appeared adequate pre-enlightenment; and it has produced all sorts of philosophical and theological nonsense (because both use only thinking as a methodology).
+In this respect then, even though the value of science may have come out of philosophical thinking, I think now it is the case that thinking is what philosophers do, and thinking and experimenting is what scientists do, and so all that philosophers do is now a sub-set of what scientists do, and an inadequate sub-set for discovering the nature of reality.
+Thinking alone may have appeared adequate pre-enlightenment; and it has produced all sorts of philosophical and theological nonsense (because both philosophy and theology use only thinking as a methodology).

 Recognising Empirical Observations

 Stephen asked if basic every day observation is science (e.g. cat-up-shirt: if Peter claims he has a cat up his shirt, Stephen merely has to look – i.e. Stephen thinks that isn’t ‘science’.), stating that he thinks it isn’t.
-But this is a conceptual barrier that has been constructed by theologians and philosophers of the past, and has associated with it other misconceptions about ‘other ways of knowing’.
+But this is a conceptual barrier that has been constructed by theologians and philosophers of the past, and has associated with it other misconceptions about ‘other ways of knowing‘.
 As far as we can tell we sense and we think – that’s it.
 In fact, any materialist who accepts evolution as a representation of how humans came about must recognise that sensing came before thinking.
-All sorts of sensing capabilities, but basically physical or chemical, where developed first, and rudimentary nervous systems came along later and were able to co-ordinate the senses and motor activity.
+All sorts of sensing capabilities, but basically physical or chemical, were developed first, and rudimentary nervous systems came along later and were able to co-ordinate the senses and motor activity.
 Only much later still did thinking as we know it come on to the scene.

 So we are by nature empirical beings, with thinking as an add-on.
 And these two methodologies are all we have.
 The distinction then between science and non-science is only an arbitrary and quite vague one – particularly since the various branches of science use these methodologies to various extents, to the point that it is often debated whether some sciences are in fact sciences.